ZHONGJunjie86/PPO_LSTM_Car_Navigation/README.md

 These conditions will be detected clear in the gaml file.
 # Station representation
 [real_speed/10, target_speed/10, elapsed_time_ratio, distance_to_goal/100,distance_front_car/10,distance_behind_car/10]
+# Action representation
+The network's output are accelerations which are constricted between [-5,8]m/s^2 to be closer to the real situations.
 # Reward shaping
 　Output accelerate.
 　Action representation [acceleration].